-Achondroplasia is a genetic disorder that causes short stature, called dwarfism, and a large head, also known as macrocephaly.
-It is a disorder in which bone and cartilage do not grow normally.
+Achondroplasia (ACH) is a disorder of the genes.
+The changes in the genes causes short stature and a large head.
 It is the most common cause of dwarfism.

 Other common symptoms include:

-Surgery is sometimes needed to correct specific skeletal deformities.
+Surgery is sometimes needed to correct some bone deformities.
+Some common options include:

 Healthy Children—American Academy of Pediatrics

 Little People of America